Edgar-Donk/frothy-brew/docs/treeview/importing_csv.rst

    .. literalinclude:: ../examples/treeview/07tree_csv.py
       :emphasize-lines: 10, 76-78, 81-88

-You should find that the first row of the csv file corresponds to our column names, and the succeeding rows are the data, each row ordered as our columns.
+Check that the first row of the csv file corresponds to our column names, and the succeeding rows are the data, each row ordered as our columns.